prestodb/tempto/README.md

 #### TABLE_NAME.data-revision

 Currently only HIVE table manager makes use of that.
 It should contain any string, which must be updated when table contents is changed.
+It is used for determining if resending table data to HDFS cluster is required or not.

 ### Tests

-Test case files are stores in `sql-tests/testcases_ directory`.
+Test case files are stored in `sql-tests/testcases_ directory`.
 The directory right under the `testcases_directory` is the logical equivalent of a TestNG test class.
 Each logical test is pair of files: